sukeesh/Jarvis/doc/PLUGINS_MARKETPLACE.md

 However the *market buy* only needs the _your_plugin.py_

-The whole repo will be saved in the folder _marketplace/_, and your plugin will be installed and read for use when you restart Jarvis.
+The whole repo will be saved in the folder _marketplace/_, and your plugin will be installed and be ready for use when you restart Jarvis.

 ## Plugin functions